 - Change the gauze as it becomes soaked in blood.

 - If you are prescribed antibiotics, be sure to take the full bottle as per instructions.

 - Relax for at least 24 hours after the extraction.

 - Do not rinse or spit for the first 24 hours to avoid dislodging the blood clot.

 - Take sips of drinks and do not use a straw.

 - Eat a soft food diet for the number of days instructed.

 - Prop your head up when lying down to reduce bleeding.

 Good oral health and preventative dental care is the best way to avoid a tooth extraction, but in the case you think you may need one, schedule an appointment with Dr. Elizabeth Turner here so she can assess your unique needs.

-Interested in learning more about general dentistry services?
+Interested in learning more about general dentistry services at our Lakewood, CO dental clinic?
 Visit this page here.